PAA Education Body Policy

 - facilitate EB support network

 - promote PAA recognised accredited courses

 - direct Pilates course enquiries to PAA registered Education Bodies

 Course Registry Categories

 These are formal non-expiring qualifications accredited under the Australian Qualifications Framework.
 Accredited courses are all listed on the National Training Information Service website (www.ntis.gov.au) NTIS is the official national register of information on Training Packages, Qualification.
 Each course has a distinctive national code next to its title indicating its accredited status.
 Accredited courses can only be delivered by a government registered training organization (RTO / TAFE).

 Graduates of these courses will bridge to a Government accredited Diploma qualification as recognised by the PAA.

-As from January 2013 graduates from these programs will be referred to any of the PAA registered RTO’s to be mapped across to an accredited qualification.
+As from January 2013 graduates from international programs will be referred to the PAA registered RTO’s to be mapped across to an accredited qualification.